All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • RED-S awareness: Relative Energy Deficiency in Sport occurs when caloric intake is chronically insufficient.
 Weight loss medication amplifies this risk.
 Monitor for signs: fatigue, frequent illness, stress fractures, menstrual irregularities, or declining performance.

 • Dehydration: GLP-1 medications plus running create a double dehydration risk.
-Aggressive hydration is essential, especially in warm weather.
+Aggressive hydration is important, especially in warm weather.

 • GI issues during running: Runner's stomach is already common.
 Adding medication that alters GI motility requires careful testing of race nutrition during training, not on race day.